Usage#

 ["RX", "RY"]

-that will result in a RX and RY rotation per qubit
+that will result in a sequential RX and RY rotation per qubit - Any callable such as

 See page Ansaetze for more details regarding the Gates